mdn/content/files/en-us/web/api/sanitizer/sanitizefor/index.md

 The **`sanitizeFor()`** method of the {{domxref("Sanitizer")}} interface is used to parse and sanitize a string of HTML for insertion into the DOM at some later point.

-The method takes as a parameter the tag name of the type of HTML element into which the input string is to be parsed, and returns an HTML object of that type containing the sanitized subtree as its child.
+The method takes the tag name of the eventual destination HTML element as a parameter.
-The returned object **must** be inserted into an object of the same type.

-This context is required because the parsing of an HTML string into a subtree depends on the context into which it is inserted.
+This is needed because the result of parsing an HTML string depends on where it is used.
-For example, {{HTMLElement("td")}} is a valid node for insertion into a {{HTMLElement("table")}}, but would be stripped if inserted into a {{HTMLElement("div")}}.
+For example, {{HTMLElement("td")}} elements are valid nodes when inserted into a {{HTMLElement("table")}} but will be skipped/ignored when parsed into a {{HTMLElement("div")}}.

+The method returns an HTML element object of the same as the eventual destination element, containing the sanitized subtree as its child.
+The subtree **must** be inserted into an element of the same type.
-If the caller extracts the sanitized tree, for example by using `innerHTML` to get the subtree as a string, it is their responsibility to ensure the correct context is used when it is inserted.
+If the caller extracts the sanitized subtree from the object, for example by using `innerHTML`, it is their responsibility to ensure the correct context is used when it is inserted in the DOM.

 The default `Sanitizer()` configuration strips out XSS-relevant input by default, including {{HTMLElement("script")}} tags, custom elements, and comments.
 The sanitizer configuration may be customized using {{domxref("Sanitizer.Sanitizer","Sanitizer()")}} constructor options.

-> **Note:** Use {{domxref("Element.setHTML()")}} instead of this method if the target element is available for immediate update, or {{domxref("Sanitizer.sanitize()")}} to sanitize a {{domxref("DocumentFragment")}}.
+> **Note:** Use {{domxref("Element.setHTML()")}} instead of this method if the target element is available for immediate update.

 ## Syntax